-MA Class I renewable energy can come from New England or adjacent parts of Canada and New York.
-It is one of the most stringently green standards in the country, but the Melrose Community Power program is even better: we exclusively source our extra renewable energy from within New England.
-We’re helping to keep our energy impact local, supporting New England’s clean energy economy.
+By law, MA Class I renewable energy can come from New England or adjacent parts of Canada and New York that are connected to our electricity grid.
+Melrose sources its additional renewable energy exclusively from within New England.
+We’re helping to keep our energy impact local and supporting New England’s clean energy economy.

-Melrose Community Power’s extra renewable energy only comes from zero emission sources, such as solar, wind, low-impact hydro1, or sources that destroy the potent greenhouse gas methane, such as anaerobic digestion2.
-Although traditional biomass, such as wood-fired generation, is eligible as MA Class I, Melrose’s program does not plan to include any for its extra renewable energy.
+Melrose sources renewable energy only from zero emission sources, such as solar, wind, low-impact hydro1, or anaerobic digesters which destroy the potent greenhouse gas methane2.
+Although traditional biomass, such as wood-fired generation, is eligible as MA Class I, Melrose Community Power does not plan to include it in its additional renewable energy.

 1Hydro projects that do not exceed 30 MW built after 1997 or have capacity additions or efficiency improvements made after 1997 (MA Class I eligible), and Low Impact Hydro Institute (LIHI) certified.

 2Environmental Protection Agency.
 Understanding Global Warming Potentials. https://www.epa.gov/ghgemissions/understanding-global-warming-potentials